SusanLuebke/TR-N_coding_challenge/README.md

 ## Project Status
-Additional beyond scope features include:
+Additional features include:
 - Handles edge cases for sphere simulation
 - Handles the input of x, y coordinates and direction rather than static starting point of [0, 0], 'N'
+- Handles a grid (plateau) that is asymmetrical (i.e. 6 x 4 rather than 6 x 6)
 - Refactored with forEach for dry code
 - Added cursory bones of obstacle function for future consideration